Newport, Wales: Railway

 Newport is the easternmost Welsh city on the United Kingdom rail network and has close proximity to major economic centres in Cardiff and Bristol.
 Newport railway station is the second-busiest station in Wales and, due to its interchange options, it serves as a major transfer station.

 The Great Western Main Line connects the city with termini at Bristol Temple Meads, London Paddington and Pembroke Dock; the Welsh Marches line connects with Holyhead, Manchester Piccadilly and Llanelli; and the Gloucester line connects the borders region including Cheltenham.
 The Wessex Main Line also provides an hourly service from the city to Portsmouth.
-The station has four platforms and is a mandatory stop on all express services to and from London Paddington.
+The station has four platforms and is a mandatory stop on all GWR services to and from London Paddington.

 The city is well linked with the nearby Welsh capital Cardiff, with approximately six rail and five bus services between the cities every hour.
 Services to/from Bristol stop at Newport on average 2–3 times per hour, while there are nearly 4 services to/from London each hour.